Simone Battle

+Simone Sherise Battle (June 17, 1989 – September 5, 2014) was an American singer, dancer and actress.
+Beginning her career after appearing in the American series Zoey 101 and Everybody Hates Chris, she also starred in several music videos and in the film We the Party (2012) alongside Snoop Dogg.
+Battle garnered attention after auditioning for the American version of The X Factor in 2011, and was eliminated at the first live show.

+In 2012, she joined the original line up for American girl group G.R.L, and the group rose to prominence in 2014 for their single "Wild Wild Love", with American rapper and singer Pitbull.
+The song reached the top ten in Australia, Belgium, Norway, Scotland, United Kingdom and became their first chart entry on the US Billboard Hot 100.
+In June 2014, "Ugly Heart" was released to critical acclaim and became the group's second consecutive hit and reached the top ten in Ireland, Scotland, Sweden, and Australia.

+Three months after the success of "Ugly Heart" Battle died by suicide at the age of 25, after struggling with depression.
+Following her death, the group dedicated their single "Lighthouse" to her.

 Career

 2006–2011: Career beginnings and The X Factor

 Battle made her television debut in 2006, having small roles on shows including Zoey 101 and Everybody Hates Chris.
 In 2008, Battle was featured as the main character in the Mary Mary music video "Get Up".
 Battle also appeared as a background dancer in the Cali Swag District music video "Teach Me How to Dougie" in 2010.

 In 2011, Battle auditioned for the American singing competition The X Factor in front of judges Simon Cowell, Paula Abdul, Cheryl and L.A.
 Reid.
 Battle sang "When I Grow Up" by The Pussycat Dolls.
 After receiving three yeses from the judges, Battle had made it through to Bootcamp.
-She was mentored by Cowell after becoming one of the Top 32 finalists in the girls category.
+She was mentored by Cowell after becoming one of the top 32 contestants in the girls category.
 Battle chose to be part of the live shows with Melanie Amaro, Rachel Crow, Drew, and Tiah Tolliver.
 After making it to the top 17, Battle and Tolliver were eliminated from the girls category during the first week by Cowell.
 He had also noted Battle as being one of his favorite contestants that he has mentored.

 Battle's performances on The X Factor were: